RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 __Impossible sound emulation__
-However simple sound production was designed on the Apple II, since 1997, JavaScript maintained **1ms** as the **highest achievable timing accuracy**, while the 6502 CPU was clocked at approximately 1MHz, we need 1000 times more accuracy than JavaScript can provide today.
-JavaScript's timer simply cannot produce any sound above it's nyquist maximum of 500Hz, while a typical Apple II Beep sound is 1KHz.
+However simple sound production was designed on the Apple II, since 1997, JavaScript maintained **1ms** as the **highest achievable timing accuracy**.
+While the 6502 CPU was clocked at approximately 1MHz, we need a 1000-fold more accuracy than JavaScript can provide today.
+JavaScript's timer simply cannot produce any timer-based sound above it's nyquist maximum of 500Hz, while a typical Apple II Beep sound is 1KHz.

 W3C recently started to worry about this limitation by proposing a new spec called ["High Resolution Time"](https://w3c.github.io/hr-time/) or [hr-time](https://w3c.github.io/hr-time/), but because of alleged malicious capability like [CACHE-ATTACKS] and [SPECTRE], W3C recommends to purposefully mess-up it's timers accuracy by reducing resolution, adding jitter, or by any other means that probably never will provide us anything near to 1µs clock accuracy.